wernight/docker-ngrok/README.md

 Additionally, you can specify one of several environment variable (via `-e`) to configure your Ngrok tunnel:

   * `NGROK_AUTH` - Authentication key for your Ngrok account.
-This is needed for custom subdomains, custom domains, and HTTP authentication
+This is needed for custom subdomains, custom domains, and HTTP authentication.
   * `NGROK_SUBDOMAIN` - Name of the custom subdomain to use for your tunnel.
-You must also provide the authentication token
+You must also provide the authentication token.
   * `NGROK_DOMAIN` - Paying Ngrok customers can specify a custom domain.
 Only one subdomain or domain can be specified, with the domain taking priority.
   * `NGROK_USERNAME` - Username to use for HTTP authentication on the tunnel.
-You must also specify an authentication token
+You must also specify an authentication token.
   * `NGROK_PASSWORD` - Password to use for HTTP authentication on the tunnel.
-You must also specify an authentication token
+You must also specify an authentication token.
-  * `NGROK_PROTOCOL` - Can either be “HTTP” or “TCP”, and it defaults to “HTTP” if not specified.
-If set to “TCP”, Ngrok will allocate a port instead of a subdomain and proxy TCP requests directly to your application.
+  * `NGROK_PROTOCOL` - Can either be `HTTP` or `TCP`, and it defaults to `HTTP` if not specified.
+If set to `TCP`, Ngrok will allocate a port instead of a subdomain and proxy TCP requests directly to your application.

 To see command-line options, run `docker run --rm wernight/ngrok --help`.